Skoda Enyaq Review & Prices

 Even entry-level models get the same 13.0-inch touchscreen display.
 That’s a serious size, and the screen is crisp and clear.
 You get shortcut buttons to help make navigation easier.
 However, it’s irritating that the aircon controls are on the screen rather than being kept separate, and the screen’s responses can be laggy.
 Instead of pressing the screen you can use voice commands through the Enyaq’s digital assistant, Laura.
 Call her name and you should be able to control lots of functions by telling Laura what you want, but in practice it’s a bit hit and miss.

 You can mirror your smartphone using Android Auto and Apple CarPlay, and there are USB-C ports to keep devices charged.
-Wireless charging is part of the Clever Package on the 60 and 80, and standard on the 80 SportLine and 80x SportLine.
+Wireless charging is available on all but the most basic entry-level model.

 Electric range, charging and tax